-The presence of a strategic plan is essential to any company, but it's not enough.
-You need an operational plan for day-to-day work to make sure that the broader organizational goals are within reach.
+Having a strategic plan is essential to any company, but it's not enough.
+To ensure that the broader organizational goals are within reach, you need an operational plan for day-to-day work..

 What is an operational plan?

-An operational plan outlines the key objectives and goals of an organization and how to reach them.
+An operational plan is a document that outlines the key objectives and goals of an organization and how to reach them.

-It is a well-crafted document that ensures team members know their responsibilities and have a clear understanding of what needs to be done.
+The document includes short-term or long-term goals in a clear way so that team members know their responsibilities and have a clear understanding of what needs to be done.

 Crafting an operational plan keeps teams on track while guiding them in making crucial decisions about the company's long-term strategy.